covjson/specification/spec.md

 A reference system connection object creates a link between values within domain axes and a reference system to be able to interpret those values, e.g. as coordinates in a certain coordinate reference system.

-- A reference system connection object must have a member `"components"` which has as value an array of component identifiers that are referenced in this object.
-Depending on the type of referencing, the ordering of the identifiers may be relevant, e.g. for 2D/3D coordinate reference systems.
+- A reference system connection object MUST have a member `"components"` which has as value an array of component identifiers that are referenced in this object.
+Depending on the type of referencing, the ordering of the identifiers MAY be relevant, e.g. for 2D/3D coordinate reference systems.
-- A reference system connection object must have a member `"system"` which has as value a reference system object.
+- A reference system connection object MUST have a member `"system"` which has as value a reference system object.
 Section 5 defines common types of  reference system objects.

 Example of a reference system connection object:
 ```js